-Therefore, in the case of a multiple chart synchronized replay, the studies are not called/calculated whenever the High, Low, or Last prices of the current bar change or there is a new bar added to the chart during the processing of the data records in the Intraday chart data file.
+Therefore, in the case of a multiple chart synchronized replay, prior to version 1863, the studies are not called/calculated whenever the High, Low, or Last prices of the current bar changes or there is a new bar added to the chart during the processing of the data records in the Intraday chart data file.

 It needs to be noted, that back testing does not give results which will be exactly what you receive in real-time.
 This is not possible for various reasons.
 The actual bid and ask prices are not known and it is not known where in the order queue your order exists.
 There can be other factors as well.

 When using Accurate Trading System Back Test Mode, Filled and Canceled orders will be removed from the Trade Orders list, so it does not become full of too many orders and slow down processing.

 When using Accurate Trading System Back Test Mode, momentary freezing of the Sierra Chart user interface is not unusual because there is a large amount of processing done before the thread processing that data yields back to the user interface of Sierra Chart.